 The next thing is how and where to display them.
 The fence garden is my first thought as that is where I put all the old tools.

 This photo was take in May 2019 and you can see the old rusty flower (made from a Quality Street tin) and my log owl, which uses tin can lids for the eyes.
-I’ll have to wait for the nicer weather to decide where to actually put it.

 I found this great bottle cap flower idea at Crafts by Amanda.